 “Not my monkeys, not my circus.”

-If only it were that easy, but most narcissistic parents will do all they can to ruin their child’s reputation when they won’t go along with their plans.
+If only avoiding this fiasco were that easy, but most narcissistic parents will do all they can to ruin their child’s reputation when they won’t go along with their plans.
 Many ACONs will tell you their narc parents have spent hours taking notes about their enemies and researching how to win their case in court and sadly many of them have been sued by their own parents.
-Having a narcissist for a parent can be a continual abuse–first in childhood, then in adulthood and even after discovery of the problem, for some the abuse continues until all they can do is walk away.
+Having a narcissist for a parent can be a continual abuse–first in childhood, continuing into young adulthood and even in mid-life after discovery of the problem, for some the abuse continues until all they can do is walk away.

-The only solution for healing is love.
-But the narcissistic parent doesn’t seem able to love their child.
+Love heals all wounds, but the narcissistic parent doesn’t seem able to love their child.
 If they did, they might not have abused them in the first place.
-And at the very least you would think the parent wouldn’t be angry if their adult child remembers the abuse and they would apologize, rebuild the relationship to show their child unconditional love.
+And at the very least you would think the parent wouldn’t be angry when their adult child remembers the abuse.
+You might even think they would apologize, rebuild the relationship to show their child unconditional love.
+Dream on.

 All of these things could happen, but don’t hold your breath.
-By it’s very nature extreme narc behavior focuses on self and cannot bear to be wrong, so if your parent is a true toxic narcissist, these symptoms of love will never happen–they will simply go on talking about you until the day they die.
+By it’s very nature narcissistic behavior focuses on self and can’t bear to be wrong, so if your parent is a true narcissist, this loving behavior will never happen–they will simply go on talking about you until the day they die.